 - BA (Hons) in Photojournalism and Documentary Photography

 - MA in Photojournalism and Documentary Photography

 - Bachelor of Arts in Journalism: Concentration in Photojournalism

 - B.S.V.C. in Visual Communication – Photojournalism Major

 Top Universities Offering Courses in Photojournalism

 An array of numerous universities and colleges around the world offer a multitude of courses in the field of Journalism and Photography.
-Once you have decided a program to study, go through the below-mentioned list which elucidate some of the major institutions providing courses in this domain:
+Once you have decided on a program to study, go through the below-mentioned list which elucidates some of the major institutions providing courses in this domain:

 - University of Gloucestershire, UK